aduvenhage/ais-decoder/README.md

 Some time was also spent on improving the speed of the NMEA string processing to see how quickly NMEA logs could be processed.
 Currently the multi-threaded file reading examples (running a thread per file) achieve more than 3M NMEA messages per second, per thread.
 When running on multiple logs concurrently (8 threads is a good number on modern hardware) 12M+ NMEA messages per second is possible.
 During testing it was also found that most of the time was spent on the 6bit nibble packing and unpacking, not the file IO.

 SWIG is used to provide Python bindings.
+And the decoder can also be built and installed through python.

 ## Checklist
 - [x] Basic payload 6bit nibble stuffing and unpacking